Juvenal Edjogo-Owono: International career

 Juvenal qualified for Equatorial Guinea because of his father, born in Niefang – his mother hailed from Andalusia.
 He made his debut for the national team in 2003 and, between that year and 2008, appeared in eight FIFA World Cup qualification matches, scoring on 7 June 2008 in a 1–4 away defeat against South Africa for the 2010 edition.

 In late 2007, Juvenal played in unofficial games against the Region of Murcia and Extremadura.
 Two months before his 36th birthday, and immediately after the 2015 Africa Cup of Nations, he retired from international football.

 Personal life

-Juvenal's younger brothers, Alberto and José, were also footballers.
+Juvenal's younger brothers, Alberto and José, are also former footballers.
 They competed exclusively in the Spanish lower leagues or amateur championships.